aurijoy/FileStorageWithRESTAPI/README.md

 # FileStorageWithRESTAPI
-Simple File Storage Application with REST APIs using SpringBoot
+Simple File Storage Application with REST APIs using SpringBoot.